MonikaBarget/distant-reading/docs/pages_datascraping_googlenews.md

 ## Overview of available Google News API scraper on Github

 Github has a helpful [overview of code and apps](https://github.com/topics/google-news-scraper) that can be used to scrape Google News.
 Most of these respositories provide information on scraping metadata, but not the actual text behind the articles (see information below).
 A considerable number of the scripts for extracting news via the Google API are written in Python, a programming language that is very popular in the digital humanities and social sciences.
 What you have to keep in mind is that most of the scripts are written by developers who are not paid for maintenance and who may therefore abandon the scripts after a while.
-API changes on the side of Google can then result in depricated code.
+API changes on the side of Google or upgrades for dependent packages can, therefore, result in depricated code.

-## options to scrape content by time or region
+## Options to scrape Google News content by time or region

 Several forum discussions, e.g. on Stackoverflow, cover the different scraping options for Google News and the challenges they may pose.
 The parameters that the Google News API allows for data selection are documented [here](https://serpapi.com/google-news-api).
 One problem is that Google News now only permit a collection of 100 items max. per query, and it is unfortunately not possible to scrape news by the hour (see [this question](https://stackoverflow.com/questions/73072802/web-scraping-articles-from-google-news) on Stackoverflow and the relevant responses.
 The smallest time frame that can be selected is one day.
 But collecting news across a longer time frame is still possible when looping through a longer period of time.
 It can also help to combine scraping data per day with scraping data per country as the default setting in Google news is to collect US news.